tikv/rfcs/text/2019-03-19-calculated-commit-ts.md

 * Breaks historical snapshot reading.
 * Increases complexity of the code.
 * tidb-binlog will be much affected by this change.
+* If a user reads TiKV with a timestamp that is ahead of the real time (this might be done by calling TiKV client directly), it may cause a transaction committed with a `commit_ts` that is ahead of the real time.
 * If someday we supports transactional reads on followers, it will be exclusive with this optimization.